tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 #### Davis Graham (Chrome store, 18 August 2014)
 > It's ok but there better ones out there.
 [1 star rating]

 Ok.
 I am willing to work to improve it though.
 But I do realize that regardless how I try to make it better, there will always be people ready to rate as low as possible.
-I mean some people disliked [this](https://www.youtube.com/watch?v=IIJzCeYsy2c), or [this](https://www.youtube.com/watch?v=DlJ0ATDkxko), so an uninspiring computer tool which will be remembered by nobody in some near future has magnitude more chance to be completely thumbed down.
+I mean some people disliked [this](https://www.youtube.com/watch?v=IIJzCeYsy2c), or [this](https://www.youtube.com/watch?v=DlJ0ATDkxko), so an uninspiring computer tool which will be remembered by nobody in some near future is orders of magnitude more likely to be completely thumbed down.